-Here, applications are developed on the unique codebase for each platform the app will work on–Android or iOS.
-If you are building two native apps, one for Android devices and one for iOS devices, you work with different SDKs and programming languages–Java for Android and Objective-C or Swift for iOS.
+Native mobile applications are developed on the unique codebase of the operating system the app will work on–Android or iOS.
+If you are building two native apps, one for Android devices and one for iOS devices, you work with different SDKs and programming languages in parallel –Java for Android and Objective-C or Swift for iOS.

-Android and iOS provide for a set of tools and frameworks that allow for developing an app in a different programing language than the platform original.
-Upon packaging code is getting converted into native platform code.
-In fact, this approach simplifies app development for both Android and iOS and also means a single core app can be configured for both operating systems.
+There are also tools and frameworks that can be used to develop an app in a different programing language than that native to the platform.
+Upon packaging, code is converted into native platform code.
+This approach simplifies app development for both Android and iOS and also means a single core app can be configured for both operating systems.

-We’ve done a fintech mobile app on React Native for Viabuy, an e-payments platform we built a hybrid app for using React Native.
+Check out our case study for Viabuy, an e-payments platform we built a hybrid app for using React Native.
 By adding K&C custom plug-ins to RN standard features, we’ve got an app UI and operations that are totally native.
 Just take a look: the K&C team managed to create a custom Android plug-in for the fingerprint feature, which worked perfectly on almost every device available on the market.
 And we’re ready to use our experience to go even further.